Charter Schools - Expanding Maine's

 phase in the process.
 The full Commission then voted to hold public interviews and hearings

-for Maine Virtual Academy, Maine Connections Academy, and
+for three of the applicants: Maine Virtual Academy, Maine Connections Academy, and

 Lewiston-Auburn Academy Charter School.

 The public interviews and hearings were held the first week

 in February, and the Review Teams will made their final